Mid-Shore Patrol Vessel

-New Mid-Shore Patrol Vessels (MSPV) will conduct Maritime Security missions on the Great Lakes, St. Lawrence Seaway, and Fisheries Enforcement on the Atlantic and Pacific Coasts.
-The new MSPV are larger, faster, and more capable than the current vessels being used for these missions.
+The new Mid-Shore Patrol Vessels (MSPV) will conduct Maritime Security missions on the Great Lakes, St. Lawrence Seaway, and Fisheries Enforcement on the Atlantic and Pacific Coasts.
+The new MSPV are larger and faster than the current vessels being used for these missions.
 The "Mid-Shore" designation means the vessels can operate up to 120 nautical miles offshore.
 They will have the capability to communicate securely with other Government of Canada vessels and national classified command and control networks.

 The Mid-Shore Patrol Vessel acquisition project is the first of several major projects to be undertaken as part of the Canadian Coast Guard's (CCG) long-term Fleet Renewal initiative.